plaid/plaid-link-android/README.md

 To run the sample app, you'll need a Plaid account.
 You can create one on [our website][plaid-signup].

 ## 1. Register your app id
-1. Log into your [Plaid Dashboard][plaid-dashboard] at the API page
+1. Log into your [Plaid Dashboard][plaid-dashboard-api] at the API page
 2. Next to Allowed Android package names click "Configure" then "Add New Android Package Name"
 3. Enter the sample app package name: `com.plaid.linksample`
 4. Click "Save Changes", you may be prompted to re-enter your password

 ## 2. Add your public key to the sample
 1. Clone the sample repository
-2. Copy your public key from your [Plaid Dashboard][plaid-dashboard] API page
+2. Copy your public key from your [Plaid Dashboard][plaid-dashboard-keys] keys page
-3. Paste your public key in `app/src/main/res/values/donottranslate.xml`

 ```xml
 <resources>